mozilla/home-snippets-switcher/README.md

 ## How to Install

-You can install the addon from AMO: https://addons.mozilla.org/en-US/firefox/addon/home-snippets-switcher/
+You can install the addon by downloading an XPI file from the downloads button above, and opening it in Firefox.

 ## TODO